LIMITED AVAILABILITY: Only 2 daily photography permits available. Book early to secure your date.

 Everything you need to know about photography at the Taj Mahal.

-Yes, professional photography inside the Taj Mahal requires a specific government permit.
-Unlicensed photographers are not allowed to bring professional equipment (like tripods or multiple lenses) and are often stopped by security.
-As a licensed photographer, I have the authorized access needed.
+Yes.
+Professional photography inside the Taj Mahal requires a permit issued by the Ministry of Tourism, Government of India.
+Unlicensed photographers are not allowed to bring professional equipment (such as tripods, external flashes or multiple lenses) past the security gates.
+As a licensed photographer, I hold the authorized access to shoot inside the complex.

-Photography is allowed in the gardens and exterior areas of the Taj Mahal.
-However, photography is strictly prohibited inside the main mausoleum (where the tombs are located).
-I will guide you to all the best legal spots for stunning photos.
+Photography is allowed in the gardens, near the reflecting pool, and around the exterior of the main mausoleum.
+Photography is strictly prohibited inside the main mausoleum where the cenotaphs of Shah Jahan and Mumtaz Mahal are located.
+A licensed photographer will guide you to all the legal vantage points for the best shots.

-Bold, saturated colors like red, emerald green, royal blue, and gold photograph beautifully against the white marble.
-Avoid white clothing as it blends with the monument.
-Flowy fabrics like sarees, maxi dresses, and dupattas add movement and drama to portraits.
+Bold, saturated colors such as red, emerald green, royal blue and gold photograph best against the white marble.
+Avoid pure white outfits — they blend with the monument.
+Flowy fabrics like sarees, lehengas, maxi dresses and dupattas add motion.
+Comfortable shoes are essential because the complex covers a large area.

-No. The Taj Mahal is closed to visitors every Friday for prayers at the mosque within the complex.
-Plan your visit for any other day of the week.
+No. The Taj Mahal is closed to visitors every Friday for prayers at the mosque inside the complex.
+Plan your photography session for any other day of the week.

 Detailed Answers for Visitors